Frequently Asked Questions

 41. Q. Is there anyone a grand jury must interview when conducting an investigation?

 A. Yes, with a very limited exception.
 The grand jury must “meet with the subject of the investigation regarding the investigation, unless the court … determines that such a meeting would be detrimental.”
 (PC §933.05(e)) CGJA believes that “the subject of the investigation” means the department head or other official or board in charge of the matter under investigation.
-CGJA suggests that the meeting be conducted as an interview.
-In some investigations, the jury will meet with more than one “subject,” because the jury is investigating more than one department or entity.
-In addition to the meeting, the grand jury should always conduct an exit interview with the “subject” to ensure the accuracy of the draft report’s findings.
+The meeting should be conducted as an interview.
+In some investigations, the jury will separately interview more than one “subject,” because the jury is investigating more than one department or entity.
+In addition to the mandated interview, the grand jury should always conduct an exit interview with the “subject” to ensure the accuracy of the draft report’s findings.
 (See FAQ #46)

 42. Q. Can a grand jury interview private individuals?